Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Houston and its opponents have not yet scored more than 62.5 points -- this matchup's over/under -- in a game this year.
+- Houston and its opponents have combined for 62 points or more only one time this year.

-- SMU's games have gone over 62.5 points in three of six chances this season.
+- So far this season, 50% of SMU's games (3/6) have had more combined points than Saturday's total of 62.

-- Saturday's over/under is 16.5 points lower than the two team's combined 79 points per game average.
+- The two teams combine to average 79 points per game, 17 more than the over/under in this contest.

 Houston Stats and Trends

-- Houston has four wins against the spread in seven games this season.
+- Houston has four wins against the spread in seven games this year.

-- The Cougars have an ATS record of 3-2 in their five games as a favorite of 1 point or more so far this season.
+- The Cougars have an against the spread record of 3-2 in their five games when favored by 1 point or more so far this season.

 - Houston's games this year have hit the over on four of seven set point totals (57.1%).